-A trained lawyer, Ambassador Tony Leon actively participated in the critical constitutional negotiations that led to the birth of a democratic South Africa.
+A trained lawyer, Leon actively participated in the critical constitutional negotiations that led to the birth of a democratic South Africa.
 He has been at the forefront of national and international events, both as a front-ranking parliamentarian and renowned orator and writer and as a Vice- President of Liberal International.
 He has addressed many international conferences, institutes and think tanks from the Council on Foreign

-He has published four books: “Hope and Fear: Reflections of a Democrat” (Jonathan Ball 1998), the SA bestsellers “On the Contrary: Leading the Opposition in a Democratic South Africa” (Jonathan Ball 2008), which won the prestigious Recht Malan Prize for nonfiction that year.
+He has published five books: “Hope and Fear: Reflections of a Democrat” (Jonathan Ball 1998), the SA bestsellers “On the Contrary: Leading the Opposition in a Democratic South Africa” (Jonathan Ball 2008), which won the prestigious Recht Malan Prize for nonfiction that year.
 Pan MacMillan published “The Accidental Ambassador”, in April 2013.
 In May 2014, he launched his new book “Opposite Mandela – Encounters with South Africa’s Icon”, to critical acclaim.
 In 2021, his latest book “Future Tense -Reflections on my Troubled Land” was published in both South Africa and in the United Kingdom.
 Historian Niall Ferguson wrote, “Anyone who wants to understand South Africa today…simply has to read this book.”

 After standing down from the leadership of the opposition in 2007, he was awarded a Fellowship at the Institute of Politics, John F Kennedy School of Government, Harvard University.
-He led a study group and seminar series on Development and Democracy in Africa.
-In 2008 he was invited as a fellow to the Cato Institute in Washington DC, where he published a paper on liberal democracy in Africa.
+He led a study group and seminar series on Development and Democracy in Africa”.
+In 2008 he was invited as a fellow to the Cato Institute in Washington DC, where he published a paper on liberal democracy in Africa:

-“Your contribution to democracy is enormous, you have more support for all you have done than you might ever read about.”
+(2007):”Your contribution to democracy is enormous, you have more support for all you have done than you might ever read about.”